 Who are we?

-We are an ever-growing group of like-minded individuals: urban gardeners, designers, planners, researchers and happy people who seek to make Brisbane’s streets greener.
+We are a growing network of urban gardeners, designers, planners, researchers and happy people who seek to make Brisbane’s streets greener.
 We want to see streets in Brisbane slowed down (to make way for more pedestrians, cyclists and active transport), shaded with large canopy trees, greened with verdant planting, energised through urban agriculture, contribute to the cities ecology with native planting and animated with areas for play and socialisation.

 In short we want our future city to be a green city.